williambarstad/EDS/README.md

 - **Intent Processing**:
   - Technical Support → Transfers to a support queue.
   - Order Supplies → Prompts for items and processes orders.
-  - Billing → Provides current balance and accepts payments.
+  - EDI Drill → Guides through setup and simulates a drill.

 ### Requirements

-- **Amazon Connect**: Configured instance with queues for Technical Support and Billing.
+- **Amazon Connect**: Configured instance with queues for Technical Support and EDI drills.
 - **Amazon Lex**: Bot named `EDSCallCenter` with intents for:
   - `TechnicalSupportIntent`
   - `OrderSupplyIntent`
-  - `BillingIntent`
+  - `EDIDrillIntent`
 - **DynamoDB**: Table for tracking order records (future implementation).

 ### Getting Started